microsoft/coyote/docs/_learn/tutorials/failover-robot-navigator-actors.md

 .\bin\net47\DrinksServingRobot.exe
 ```

-## Running and testing the Drink Serving Robot

-When you run the executable without using `coyote test` (this is called running in `production
+When you run the executable like this without using `coyote test` (this is called running in
-mode`), you will get infinite console output, that you can to terminate by pressing ENTER, similar
+_production mode_), you will get infinite console output, that you can to terminate by pressing
-to this:
+ENTER, similar to this:

 ```xml
 <FailoverDriver> #################################################################